 \section{Abstract}

-Modern surgical systems increasingly rely on intelligent scene understanding to provide timely situational awareness for enhanced intra-operative safety.
-Within this pipeline, surgical scene segmentation plays a central role in accurately perceiving operative events.
-Although recent deep learning models, particularly large-scale foundation models, achieve remarkable segmentation accuracy, their substantial computational demands and power consumption hinder real-time deployment in resource-constrained surgical environments.
-To address this limitation, we explore the emerging spiking neural networks (SNN) as a promising paradigm for highly efficient surgical intelligence.
-By mimicking the brain's neural dynamics and communicating through binary 0/1 spikes, SNNs achieve feed-forward computation with addition-only operations, offering inherent advantages in energy efficiency.
-However, their performance is still constrained by the scarcity of labeled surgical data and the inherently sparse nature of surgical video representations.
-To this end, we propose \textit{SpikeSurgSeg}, the first spike-driven video Transformer framework tailored for surgical scene segmentation with real-time potential on non-GPU platforms.
-To address the limited availability of surgical annotations, we introduce a surgical-scene masked autoencoding pretraining strategy for SNNs that enables robust spatiotemporal representation learning via layer-wise tube masking.
-Building on this pretrained backbone, we further adopt a lightweight spike-driven segmentation head that produces temporally consistent predictions while preserving the low-latency characteristics of SNNs.
-Extensive experiments on EndoVis18 and our in-house SurgBleed dataset demonstrate that SpikeSurgSeg achieves mIoU comparable to state-of-the-art (SOTA) Artifical Neural Networks (ANN)-based models while reducing inference latency by at least $8\times$.
-Notably, it delivers over $20\times$ acceleration relative to most foundation-model baselines, underscoring its potential for time-critical surgical scene segmentation.
+Modern surgical systems increasingly rely on intelligent scene understanding to improve intra-operative safety and situational awareness, with surgical scene segmentation playing a fundamental role in fine-grained surgical perception.
+Although recent Artificial Neural Network (ANN) models, especially large foundation models, have achieved impressive accuracy, their high computational and energy demands often hinder deployment in resource-constrained operative environments.
+To address this challenge, we explore Spiking Neural Network (SNN) as a highly efficient paradigm for surgical intelligence.
+However, its performance in surgical scene segmentation remains constrained by sparse spike representations and limited annotated surgical data.
+We therefore propose \textit{SpikeSurgSeg}, the first spike-driven video Transformer for surgical scene segmentation.
+It preserves the real-time and energy-efficient advantages of SNN, while achieving competitive performance against most ANN models in data-scarce surgical scenarios.
+Specifically, we introudce a spike-informed pretraining strategy based on Masked AutoEncoding (MAE), where mask generation is guided by spike firing activity to better align with sparse spike representations, together with a layer-wise tube masking scheme that reduces information leakage and encourages contextual reasoning.
+To further strengthen semantic representation, we introduce multi-spectral knowledge distillation, which aligns teacher ANN and student SNN features in the frequency domain, where the mismatch between continuous activation patterns and spike-driven temporal representations can be effectively mitigated.
+Built on the pretrained SNN encoder, we further design a lightweight spike-driven segmentation head that produces temporally consistent predictions while preserving the low-latency advantage of spike-driven inference.
+Extensive experiments on EndoVis18 and our in-house SurgBleed dataset show that \textit{SpikeSurgSeg} achieves mIoU comparable to State-Of-The-Art (SOTA) ANN models while reducing inference latency by at least $8\times$.
+Notably, it delivers over $20\times$ speedup relative to most foundation-model baselines, highlighting its promise for real-time surgical scene segmentation in resource-constrained settings.

 \beforesection